 Mostly, we each had our own flower families or schools or whatever, but if we had a friend we may have played two girls playing with the one family.
 I can't remember involving any boys in the game.

+The Flowers That Bloom in the Spring (Birthday Celebrations)

-I used to cry when my father sang "Oh Bother the Flowers which Bloom in the Spring".
+I used to cry when my father sang "Oh Bother the Flowers which Bloom in the Spring'.
 I was the only member of the family with a birthday in the spring and I thought he was singing about me.

 My birythday happened to be on the same day as a very dear friend of the family who was a widower with two sons the same age as my brothers.
-So the two families always celebrated the birthdays together.
+So the two families always celebrated the birthdays togther.